 Total cost per customer is calculated as the sum of LPDL's capital and operating costs and dividing this cost figure by the total number of customers that LPDL serves.
-The cost performance result for 2017 is \$697/customer which is a 5.0% improvement over 2016, partially due to the synergy savings from the merger with Parry Sound as well as a 0.1% increase in customer count.
+The cost performance result for 2018 is \$744/customer which is a 6.7% increase over 2017.

 LPDL's Total Cost per Customer had been declining in the period 2010 through 2012 due to the efficiency gains in negotiated maintenance costs, billing improvements and lower trouble calls.
 2013 saw a larger than normal increase in costs due to abnormal storm activity and multiple incidents as well as increased capital in order to purchase a bucket truck.
 In 2014 with the merger with Parry Sound Power, LPDL saw an increase in capital spending for a substation in Parry Sound that was a larger than normal capital item.
 In addition, one-time costs surrounding the merger process were incurred in 2014 and 2015.
-2016 experienced a partial year of continued synergy savings and 2017 experienced a full year of synergy savings.
-LPDL expects 2018 will normalize for both capital and maintenance.
+2016 experienced a partial year of continued synergy savings and 2017 experienced a full year of synergy savings as well as an understaffing.
+2018 moved back to 2015/2016 levels with full staffing in place.
+Reviewing this result from the perspective of general inflation, LPDL was able to curtail inflationary pressure over the past three years through merger activities as well as efficiency improvements all while customer count stayed fairly level or low growth.